- Colors:

 Don't tell anyone that you have a live website until

-boast about, but know that it can take up to 72 hours
+thing boast about, but know that it can take up to

-Internet before people may be able to navigate to its
+to the Internet before people may be able to navigate

 |